Supervised injection site: People living with HIV/AIDS

-The results of a research project undertaken at the Dr. Peter Centre (DPC), a 24-bed residential HIV/AIDS care facility located in Vancouver, were published in the Journal of the International AIDS Society in March 2014, stating that the provision of supervised injection services at the facility improved health outcomes for DPC residents.
+The results of a research project undertaken at the Dr. Peter Centre (DPC), a 24-bed residential HIV/AIDS care facility in Vancouver, were published in the Journal of the International AIDS Society in March 2014, stating that the provision of supervised injection services at the facility improved health outcomes for DPC residents.
 The DPC considers the incorporation of such services as central to a "comprehensive harm reduction strategy" and the research team concluded, through interviews with 13 residents, that "the harm reduction policy altered the structural-environmental context of healthcare services and thus mediated access to palliative and supportive care services", in addition to creating a setting in which drug use could be discussed honestly.
 Highly active antiretroviral therapy (HAART) medication adherence and survival are cited as two improved health outcomes.

 Crime

-The Sydney MSIC was judged by its evaluators to have caused no increase in crime and not to have caused a ‘honey-pot effect’ of drawing users and drug dealers to the Kings Cross area.
+The Sydney MSIC was judged by its evaluators to have caused no increase in crime and not to have caused a 'honey-pot effect' of drawing users and drug dealers to the Kings Cross area.

 Observations before and after the opening of Insite indicated no increases in drug dealing or petty crime in the area.
-There was no evidence that the facility influenced drug use in the community, but concerns that Insite ‘sends the wrong message’ to non-users could not be addressed from existing data.
+There was no evidence that the facility influenced drug use in the community, but concerns that Insite 'sends the wrong message' to non-users could not be addressed from existing data.
 The European experience has been mixed.

 Financial impropriety by SCS service providers

-Audit of Lethbridge ARCHES SCS by Deloitte accounting firm ordered by the Alberta provincial government found the SCS had $1.6 million in unaccounted funds between 2017 and 2018; additionally they've found led $342,943 of grant funds had been expended on senior executive compensation despite the grant agreement allowing only $80,000.
+An audit of Lethbridge ARCHES SCS by accounting firm Deloitte, ordered by the Alberta provincial government, found the SCS had $1.6 million in unaccounted funds between 2017 and 2018; additionally they found that led $342,943 of grant funds had been expended on senior executive compensation despite the grant agreement allowing only $80,000.
 Beyond this, an additional $13,000 was spent on parties, staff retreats, entertainment and gift cards, and numerous other inappropriate expenditures.

+The Lethbridge Police Service and Alberta Justice Specialized Prosecutions Branch later stated that all funds were present and accounted for in accounts belonging to the agency.
+When asked why these funds had previously been reported as missing, LPS Acting Inspector Pete Christos stated that the initial auditors did not have the means to investigate the agency's finances, and that all spending had been accounted for during the criminal probe.

+Premier Jason Kenney did not dispute the results of the investigation, declined to reinstate funding, and claimed that the site's management had lost the confidence of his government.

 Community perception

-The Expert Advisory Committee for Vancouver’s Insite found that health professionals, local police, the local community and the general public have positive or neutral views of the service, with opposition decreasing over time.
+The Expert Advisory Committee for Vancouver's Insite found that health professionals, local police, the local community and the general public have positive or neutral views of the service, with opposition decreasing over time.